This post may contain affiliate links. Please read our disclosure policy.

 - 4 cloves garlic minced

-- 1 dash Italian seasoning
+- 1/4 teaspoon Italian seasoning

 - Salt & pepper to taste

-- Freshly grated parmesan cheese optional, to taste
+- Freshly grated parmesan cheese to taste

 - Fresh parsley, chopped optional, to taste

-Melt the butter and oil in a skillet over medium-high heat.
+- Melt the butter and oil in a skillet over medium-high heat.
 When the pan is hot, add the mushrooms.
 Cook them for 5-7 minutes, stirring occasionally.
 Mushrooms should start to brown on the outside and shrink a little.

-Add the cream, lemon juice, garlic, and Italian seasoning to the pan.
+- Add the cream, lemon juice, garlic, and Italian seasoning to the pan.
 Cook for another 5 minutes or until the sauce has thickened a bit and the mushrooms are cooked through.

-Season with salt & pepper as needed, and grate some fresh parmesan and sprinkle fresh parsley over top if desired.
+- Season with salt & pepper as needed, and grate some fresh parmesan and sprinkle fresh parsley over top if desired.